mike-isaakidis/Maya-Modelling-Tools/docs/Batch Exporter/Breakdown.md

 ![Batch Exporter Bommerand 2](images/Batch_Exporter_Boomerang_2.jpg){ .img-medium}

-???+ Tip "Tip exporting modular sets"
+???+ Tip "Tip - exporting modular sets :simple-unrealengine:"
     Using the Boomerang option is very useful when working on modular static meshes for :simple-unrealengine: <span style="color:pink">Unreal Engine</span>.

     Unreal needs each file to be exported from the origin position (0,0,0).

     The Boomerang operation will allow you to just do that without dirsupting your workflow.
 This is not limited to modular sets but for any kind of static mesh you wish to export.

     Combine this with Freeze Transforms and the tool will give you the distance from world origin.